 To truly appreciate essential oils, one should learn about country of origin, harvesting practices, and production methods, and buy only from companies that offer this information to the consumer.

 Essential oils are a natural extension of herbal and holistic practices.
-With prior knowledge, special considerations, and informed buying decision, essential oils can be safely and appropriately utilized as a part of a well-rounded wellness plan.
+With prior knowledge, special considerations, and informed buying decision, they can be safely and appropriately utilized as a part of a well-rounded wellness plan.

 Bowles, E. J. (2003).
 The chemistry of aromatherapeutic oils.
 Crows Nest, NSW: Allen & Unwin.